-Marbridge was founded 1953 because one family, The Bridges family, sought to create a safe residential community for their son Jim, and other adults like him with intellectual disabilities.
-Today, more than 240 adults live and work on the Marbridge campus, which has grown to become a model community providing the highest standard of care in facilities and programs, providing our residents with unique opportunities to learn, experience and achieve a whole new life.
-While our mission at Marbridge remains to provide a caring home for individuals with intellectual disabilities, an equally important part of our commitment is to provide comfort and security for the families of our residents, in knowing that their loved-one can remain in a safe and loving environment, long after they are gone.
+Marbridge was founded 1953 because one family, the Bridges family, sought to create a safe residential community for their son Jim and other adults like him with intellectual disabilities.
+Today up to 250 adults live and work on the Marbridge campus which has grown to become a model community providing the highest standard of care in facilities and programs providing our residents with unique opportunities to learn, experience and achieve a whole new life.
+While our mission at Marbridge remains to provide a caring home for individuals with intellectual disabilities, an equally important part of our commitment is to provide comfort and security for the families of our residents in knowing that their loved-one can remain in a safe and loving environment long after they are gone.

-IRA Charitable Rollover – Charitable gifts may be rolled over from a traditional or Roth Individual Retirement Account (IRA) without incurring federal income taxes, with certain restrictions:
+Did you know charitable gifts may be rolled over from a traditional or Roth Individual Retirement Account (IRA) without incurring federal income taxes?

 The statutory requirements for a “qualified charitable distribution” are as follows:

 - The distribution must be made from an IRA (other retirement accounts are not eligible).

 - The recipient must be an eligible charitable organization.

 - The IRA’s owner must be at least 70½ years of age.

 - The distribution must be made directly to the charity by December 31.

 - The distribution must otherwise be fully deductible as a charitable contribution.

 - The distribution must otherwise be included in gross income.